microsoft/staticstaging/docs/hacking.md

       frag fragment_shader
     >

 and you can't include two different fragment shader programs and then choose between them.
-This way, we know *statically* which variables need to be passed to support all the persists in the inner program.
+This way, we know *statically* which variables need to be passed to support all the materializations in the inner program.

 A similar constraint pops up when binding the vertex shader on the CPU.
 You need some way to decide which variables to bind as uniforms and attributes: this can either be static (by applying the same literal-quote constraint) or dynamic (but this incurs overhead).